PEZ/clojars-download-stats/README.md

 ## Why This Exists

 Clojars publishes daily download stats.
 Querying it on the may hammer Clojar servers unecessarily.
 And I wanted to do some queries over time.
 I downloeded it all and made a sqlite database from it.
 Then I thought that maybe someone else wants this database too.
-Therefore this repo provides up-to-date daily download stats as SQL exports, one file per day.
+Therefore this repo provides up-to-date daily download stats as SQL exports, one file per day, plus scripts to import and update.

-## Also Included
+## Batteries Included

 * a Babashka task that creates a fully populated sqlite database for your local querying.
 It takes a few minutes to do the import once you have cloned the repository to your machine.
 This task can also be used for keeping your database up-to-date from the upstream repository.
-* a standalone update script, letting you eject from the upstream repo (saving your disk space).
+* a standalone update (Babashka) script, letting you eject from the upstream repo (saving your disk space).

 ## Database layout